 Note: This article contains affiliate links.
 In case you purchase something through one of these links, we may receive a small commission at no extra cost for you.
 Thank you for helping us keep creating the free content on this website!

 Visa, Currency, and Language Tips for Paris

 France is a member of the Schengen Area.
 If you’re holding a U.S. passport with at least 6 months validity, you don’t need to worry about a visa for up to 90 days.
-Otherwise, check the official website of the European Union for the visa requirements here.
+Check the official website of the European Union for all visa requirements here.

 France is not only a member of the European Union but also of the Eurozone.
 This means that the country uses the euro as a currency.
 In Paris, you’ll find plenty of banks and ATMs to withdraw euros from.
 In most places, though, you’ll be able to make cashless payments.

 French is the official language of France.
-However, you’ll be able to get around the touristic spots of Paris with English.
+However, you’ll be able to get around the tourist spots of Paris in English.
 Learning some basic French words will definitely come in handy, though.
 We’ve prepared 10 phrases for you: